Vesalius-Therapeutics/ukbb-harmonization/README.md

     The harmonization process uses aws_s3 package developed by AWS for loading csv files data directly onto RDS tables.
 For this process to work, it needs 3 keys: Access Key, Secret Access key and Session Token.
 Hence, we need a user which will assume role of the EC2 instance and get those 3 things generated to be used further.
   - Create EC2 Instance and get the packages installed, UKBB repo downloaded from github as part of bootstrapping (ukbb-harmonization/cdk_templates/user_data.sh).
   - Bootstrapping will also run maven build of the java code and create the jar which is actually main code for conversion/harmonization.
+  - We also create Athena/Glue DB "ukbb_db" (name can be changed from deploy_config.env) and a Glue Crawler which will create Athena tables on top of all the final parquet files.

 Now you are all set to run the processes.